 How much is postage?

-Regular postage to Australia is included in the monthly cost of all subscriptions, so there is nothing extra to pay.
+Regular postage to Australia is included in the monthly cost of all subscriptions, nothing extra to pay.

 How do I cancel my subscription?